cmkerner20/azure-docs/articles/azure-functions/durable-functions-overview.md

 The fan-out work is distributed to multiple instances of function `F2`, and the work is tracked by using a dynamic list of tasks.
 The .NET `Task.WhenAll` API is called to wait for all of the called functions to finish.
 Then the `F2`function outputs are aggregated from the dynamic task list and passed on to the `F3` function.

 The automatic checkpointing that happens at the `await` call on `Task.WhenAll` ensures that any crash or reboot midway through does not require a restart of any already completed tasks.

+A sample walkthrough of a fan-out/fan-in example can be found [here](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-cloud-backup).

 ## Pattern #3: Async HTTP APIs